 Interested in more of Gaudí’s work?
 Consider touring the inside of one of his famous apartment buildings.
-There’s many to see around the city, but I really enjoyed La Pedrera.
-The rooftop features a panoramic view of the city, and the tour provides a history the building and Gaudi’s architectural influence.
+There’re many to see around the city, but I really enjoyed La Pedrera.
+The rooftop features a panoramic view of the city, and the tour provides a history of the building and Gaudi’s architectural influence.

 4:00pm — Gothic Quarter